mosaicnetworks/babble/docs/blockchain.rst

 The consumable output of any consensus system is an ordered list of transactions.
 Developers have been using blockchains to model such lists because they are efficient to work with.
-A linear data structure composed of batches of transactions, hashed and signed together, easily allowing to verify the validity of any transaction, is the right tool for the job.
+A linear data structure composed of batches of transactions, hashed and signed together, easily allowing to verify any transaction, is the right tool for the job.
 Although the word blockchain is now used in a much broader sense, it originally designated a data structure.
 Consensus algorithms, public/private networks, cryptocurrencies, etc., are independent concepts.